SeasonLeague/sort_algorithm/README.md

 * We compare the first two numbers.
 If the first one is larger than the second, we swap them.
 * We continue this process, comparing and swapping adjacent numbers, moving from the start to the end of the list.
 * We repeat this process several times until the list is completely sorted.
+---
+---
+# SELECTION SORTING
+**Selection Sorting** works by dividing the list into two parts: the *sorted part* and the *unsorted part*.
+The sorted part starts as an empty list, and the algorithm repeatedly selects the smallest (or largest) element from the unsorted part and moves it to the sorted part. **Here's how it works step by step:**

+* Find the minimum (or maximum) element in the unsorted part of the list.
+* Swap it with the leftmost element of the unsorted part, which becomes the last element in the sorted part.
+* Move the boundary between the sorted and unsorted parts one element to the right.
+* Repeat these steps until the entire list is sorted.